 - ½ cup (85g) chocolate chips

 - Coarse sea salt, for sprinkling on top

-Preheat oven to 325 degrees F. Grease an 8x8 inch baking pan (or line with parchment for easier removal) and set aside.
+- Preheat oven to 325 degrees F. Grease an 8×8 inch baking pan (or line with parchment for easier removal) and set aside.

-Bake for 30 minutes.
+- Bake for 30 minutes.
 The brownies should have a dry, shiny crust.
-Let them cool in the pan for at least 30 minutes (they will continue to cook and firm up a bit in the pan).
+Sprinkle with coarse sea salt if desired.
+Let cool in the pan for at least 15 minutes (they will continue to cook and firm up a bit in the pan).
 Cut into 16 brownies and enjoy!

 Excuse me, I have to go make them.
 Again.